 Students must take 3-5 of the components or servings listed above and must include at least ½ cup fruit or vegetable to qualify as a Meal Deal.

 Qualifying Meal vs. A La Carte

-If your student purchases a qualifying meal he/she will only be charged the meal price set by the District.
+If your student receives a complete qualifying meal he/she will not be charged for the meal.
 Students who select additional items or a meal that does not contain the components necessary to qualify as a meal will be charged "a la carte" or per item.